pivotal-cf/om/docs/bosh-diff/README.md

   --username, -u, OM_USERNAME                            string  admin username for the Ops Manager VM (not required for unauthenticated commands)
   --version, -v                                          bool    prints the om release version (default: false) OM_VARS_ENV                                            string  **EXPERIMENTAL** load vars from environment variables by specifying a prefix (e.g.: 'MY' to load MY_var=value)

-Command Arguments:
-  --director, -d      bool               Include director diffs.
-Can be combined with --product-name.
-  --product-name, -p  string (variadic)  Product to get diff for.
-Pass repeatedly for multiple products.
-If excluded, all staged non-director products will be shown.

 ```